Empowering an Agile Workforce

 Accordingly, EDC establishes a Community Partnerships Department (CPD) in each of its project sites across the country.
 At the community level, the CPD teams develop and operationalize our CSR agenda and serve as the company’s front-liners to implement its strategic CSR programs and activities.

 Supplier Assessment for Labor Practices and Impacts on Human Rights

-The supplier must fulfill all its legal obligations to its personnel, such as compensation, wages or fees, and all mandatory benefits related to labor, social security, health and taxes.
-We require our business partners to submit an affidavit of compliance with the minimum wage and other mandatory statutory benefits of the government, such as SSS and PhilHelath.
+Our contractors must fulfill all legal obligations to their personnel.
+This includes the provision of compensation, wages and or fees, and all mandatory benefits related to labor, social security, health and taxes.
+We require our business partners to submit an affidavit of compliance with minimum wage and other government mandated benefits, such as SSS and PhilHelath.
 This submission comprises part of our vendors’ documentary requirements for payment.

 Labor Practices and Human Rights Grievance Mechanisms